Doctor of Nursing Practice: D.N.P.

 - June 1 for entry to September (fall) semester

-The recommendation procedure is a three-part process.
+The recommendation process is fully explained within the application.
+This is an electronic process.
 All recommendations should be written on official preprinted letterhead stationery,not on a computer-generated template.
-All forms and recommendations should include original inked signatures.
-No emails, faxes or photocopies of these materials can be accepted.
+All forms and recommendations should include original signatures.
+We cannot accept recommendations from friends, family members or politicians.

 Academic Records: Transcripts